rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 #### 2c - Create todolist e2e tests

-> Using [Nightwatch.js](http://nightwatchjs.org/) We will write a reasonably simple e2e test to test the functionality of the feature we just implimented.
+> Using [Nightwatch.js](http://nightwatchjs.org/) We will write a reasonably simple e2e test to test the functionality of the feature we just implemented.

 3. Firstly we need to create an e2e spec test file in the correct place.